Dialogue is Speech

-Dialogue, it can make or break a film, novel or play.
-So when it comes to dialogue how can you master some techniques to making creative, unique and fascinating dialogue that suspends disbelief, rather than creates disbelief?
+Dialogue can make or break a film, novel or play.
+So when it comes to speech how can you master some techniques to making creative, unique and fascinating dialogue that suspends disbelief, rather than creates disbelief?
 Here are a few tips and ideas to improve your dialogue writing:

 Understand Your Characters